-I've currently got a dedicated server with a dedicated person monitoring my site that costs ~$200/month.
-But I've also been blogging for over seven years and have over 1M pageviews a month.
+I've currently got a dedicated server with a dedicated person monitoring my site that costs ~$260/month.
+But I've also been blogging for over fourteen years and have over 1.5 million pageviews a month.
 Start small, and work your way up.

 2) Find a Domain Name